Yes. No. Well, maybe just the one.

 I can tell you I’m a master at giving modifications for all ability levels and have worked with just about every common (and not-so-common) medical condition out there.
 I’m really good at providing plenty of options and letting you choose the option that feels best for you.

 The medical world is very complicated and we each have narrow boxes we can all operate in.
 I’m only legally authorized to give general health advice and lifestyle disease management.
 I highly recommend keeping in close contact with your doctor or functional medicine practitioner.
-Ask him/her what they think.
+Ask them what they think.
 They’re the only ones who are legally allowed to give specific medical advice.

 Are we getting all meta now?
 Or did you really skip through the entire site and somehow magically land on this page only to find out who on earth the lady on this site is who won’t stop talking about cats and wine.

-Hi.
+Hi!
 I’m Lindsay.
 You can read more about me here.

 So now we’re on my therapist’s sofa, okay.